-Proposals must be submitted to IAIA Headquarters (jen@iaia.org) by 20 August 2008 and should comply with the complete structure and content requirements as set out below.
+Proposals must be submitted to IAIA Headquarters (jen@iaia.org) by 30 July 2010 and should comply with the complete structure and content requirements as set out below.
 Failure to provide adequate documentation will result in the rejection of a proposal.
-Please do not simply copy and resubmit prior proposals, as the requirements have changed and the courses offered need to be innovative as well as up to date.
+Please do not simply copy and resubmit prior proposals, as the courses offered need to be innovative as well as up to date.
 Proposals in previous formats will not be accepted.

-Course proponents will be notified about the outcome of their application by 1 October 2008.
+Course proponents will be notified about the outcome of their application by 7 September 2010.

-The Board and TPDC emphasize that the credentials and commitment of the proposed trainers are key selection criteria.
+The Board and TPDC emphasize that key selection criteria are the credentials of the proposed trainers and their commitment to deliver the course at IAIA11.
 Later withdrawal or substitution of trainers undermines the initial course selection process and misleads participants.
-Thus selected trainers are expected to follow through and maintain IAIA's reputation for course excellence.
+Thus, selected trainers are expected to follow through and maintain IAIA's reputation for course excellence.
+Any change in instructors requires approval by TPDC and may result in cancellation of the course.
+In the case of an instructor change, IAIA's policy is to contact all registered participants for that course, inform them of the change (including a bio for the new instructor, if applicable) and give them the option to withdraw or switch to a different course, without penalty.